qbnetworks/.github/profile/README.md

 Please visit [https://www.gnu.org/philosophy/free-sw.html](https://www.gnu.org/philosophy/free-sw.html)

+## The four essential freedoms

+* A program is free software if the program's users have the four essential freedoms: [1]

+* The freedom to run the program as you wish, for any purpose (freedom 0).

+* The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+Access to the source code is a precondition for this.

+* The freedom to redistribute copies so you can help others (freedom 2).

+* The freedom to distribute copies of your modified versions to others (freedom 3).
+By doing this you can give the whole community a chance to benefit from your changes.
+Access to the source code is a precondition for this.

 ## Our approach to sponsors and partners

 We ofcourse like to be partners with sponsors or other organizations that who want to get in touch with us.
 But our choice is "Free Software Business Model" and we only accept organizations for sponsorship who will write Free Software with us.
 And also we only accept organizations that we can give technical support and other Free Software services to them...